alexanderchan/awesome-nodejs/readme.md

 # Graphql

-[apollo](https://www.apollographql.com) - Apollo has a very mature set of tools for graphql from client to server
+[apollo](https://www.apollographql.com) - Apollo has a very wide set of tools for graphql from client to server

 | Alternative                                    | Comments                                                                                                                                                                                            |
 | ---------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |